jdmonin/JSettlers2/README.txt

 Hosting a JSettlers server
 --------------------------
-  - Start MySQL server (optional)
+  - Start MySQL or PostgreSQL server (optional)
   - Start JSettlers Server
   - Start http server (optional)
   - Copy JSettlers.jar jar and "web/*.html" server directory (optional)
   - Copy "docs/users" to the server directory (optional)

-To host a JSettlers server, start the server as described in "Setup and Testing".
+To host a JSettlers server, start the server as described in "Setting up and Testing".
 To maintain user accounts, be sure to start the database first.
+(If you use a database, you'll need to give users an account before they are allowed to log in and play.)

 Remote users can simply start their clients as described there, and specify your server as host.

 To provide a web page from which users can run the applet, you will